Marymount Manhattan College: History

 Marymount Manhattan College was founded in 1936 by the Religious of the Sacred Heart of Mary as a two-year women's college and a New York City extension of Marymount College in Tarrytown, New York.
 In 1948, the college moved to its present location on East 71st Street and became a four-year bachelor's degree-granting college; the first class graduated from MMC in 1950.
 In 1961, MMC was granted an absolute charter as an independent four-year college by the Regents of the University of the State of New York.

-Since 1961, Marymount Manhattan has been an independent, private college open to all creeds, while noting its foundation by the Religious of the Sacred Heart of Mary.
-While the college no longer described itself as Catholic, the Catholic Church continued to list it in the Catholic Directory until 2005.
-Unaware that the college did not claim to be a Catholic school, the Cardinal Newman Society protested the college's announcement of its decision to invite then-Senator Hillary Clinton to deliver a commencement address and to confer an honorary doctoral degree upon her, due to Clinton's longtime public support for abortion rights.
-In response to the protests and without objection by the college, it was de-listed from The Official Catholic Directory, which identifies Catholic institutions.

 In 1976, Finch College, a women's college best known as a "finishing school" for affluent young women, closed and passed its records over to the school.
 The school was most famous for educating Tricia Nixon Cox, daughter of former US President Richard Nixon.